Electoral history of Jean Chrétien

 This article is the Electoral history of Jean Chrétien, the twentieth Prime Minister of Canada.
+Chrétien served as prime minister from November 4, 1993 to December 13, 2003, having won three general elections.

-A liberal, Chrétien served three terms as Prime Minister (1993 to 2003), having decisively defeated Prime Minister Kim Campbell in the 1993 general election.
-He was the first prime minister to win three consecutive majority governments since Sir Wilfrid Laurier.
+A liberal, Chrétien served three terms as prime minister (1993 to 2003).
+Chrétien led the Liberal Party of Canada in three general elections, winning back to back majority governments (1993, 1997, and 2000).
+He was the first Liberal prime minister to do so since Prime Minister Sir Wilfrid Laurier, in 1900, 1904, and 1908.

-Chrétien led the Liberal Party of Canada in three general elections (1993, 1997 and 2000).
-He resigned the party leadership in 2003 and was succeeded by Paul Martin.

 Chrétien stood for election to the House of Commons of Canada twelve times and was elected each time (eleven general elections and one by-election).
 He served continuously in the House from 1963 to 1986, when he resigned over disagreements with Liberal leader John Turner.
 After winning the Liberal leadership in 1990, he re-entered the Commons by a by-election, and was re-elected three more times, until he retired in 2004.

 Chrétien stood for election as leader of the Liberal Party twice.
-He lost in 1984 to Turner, but he won in 1990, succeeding Turner as Liberal leader.
+He lost in 1984 to Turner, but he won in 1990, succeeding Turner as Liberal leader, and then decisively defeated Prime Minister Kim Campbell in the 1993 election.

+Chrétien announced his retirement from politics in 2003 and was succeeded as prime minister and leader of the Liberal Party by Paul Martin.